PrivaLog: a privacy-aware logic programming language: The PrivaLog language

 Existence of the fixpoint is typically ensured by constraining the program such that $\ico$ is monotone.
 In a privacy-preserving application, the step on which the fixpoint is reached may depend on private data, so ideally it should not be leaked whether a fixpoint has been reached.
 For that reason, we compute $\sempar{\mathbb{P}}(m) := \ico^m(\bot)$ for some fixed $m \geq 0$.
 If we underestimate $m$, we can only guarantee $\sempar{\mathbb{P}}(m) \subseteq \sempar{\mathbb{P}}$, so it is possible that we do not find all the answers to our goal query.
-Since Datalog (and PrivaLog) does not support complex terms, an upper bound on the fixpoint can actually be derived from the sizes of table in the database.
-The latter functionality remains out of scope of this paper.